Context Graph vs Knowledge Graph: Key Differences for AI

 • Enabling semantic search across structured and unstructured content

-This model aligns naturally with BI-era workflows.
-Humans consume data through dashboards, reports, and ad hoc analysis.
-The knowledge graph acts as a semantic layer, translating technical schemas into business-friendly concepts and reducing reliance on SQL.
+This model aligns naturally with BI-era workflows where humans consume data through dashboards, reports, and ad hoc analysis.

 Use context graphs for AI-native operations